wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 				  5. **Close**: Close bug when problem is fixed
 		- #### Software Defect Reports: Analysis
 			- Ideally by a tester or developer, not the user.
-			- Even reported, we don
+			- Even reported, we don't know if
 			-
 -
 -